zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 ### Basic SPL aspects

 This section presents the aspects of the language.
-If already know it, you can go directly to the [next section](#modifications-for-the-ictf) which explains everything CTF-related.
+If you already know it, you can go directly to the [next section](#modifications-for-the-ictf) which explains everything CTF-related.

-A program in this language look a Shakespeare's play.
+A program in this language looks like a Shakespeare's play.
 Among the main elements in a play are:

-- Title
+- the title
-- Dramatis Personae, ie. the list of characters
+- the dramatis Personae, ie. the list of characters
-- Acts and scenes
+- the acts and scenes
-- Enter, exit and exeunt of characters
+- the enter, exit and exeunt of characters
-- Lines, ie the dialogue
+- the lines, ie the dialogue

 #### Dramatis Personae

-It must come after the title and list of usable [characters/variables](#variables).
+It must come after the title and is list of usable [characters/variables](#variables).
 Each character must be declared in the following form: